Introduction

 The following 2030 sustainability targets were approved by the IPC board in 2020, following consultation of all participating postal organisations:

 In 2014 we set a Science Based Target (SBT) to achieve a 20% decrease in Scope 1, 2 and 3 (outsourced transport) emissions per letter/parcel by 2025.
-As of 2023 posts are still working towards this target.
-We are currently revisiting the SBT process to ensure that the group is aligned with the very latest climate science around meeting the Paris Agreement’s objectives of holding warming well below 2°C and striving for 1.5°C.
+As of 2024 posts are still working towards this target.

-For eporting year 2022, we welcomed Pos Malaysia and Omniva to the SMMS programme, to bring the total of participating posts to 23: An Post, Austrian Post, Australian Postal Corp, bpost, Correos, Croatian Post, CTT Portugal Post, DHL Group, Le Groupe La Poste, New Zealand Post Group, Omniva, POST Luxembourg, Pos Malaysia, Poste Italiane, Posten Norge, Posti, PostNL, PostNord Denmark, PostNord Sweden, Royal Mail Group Ltd, South African Post Office, Swiss Post, United States Postal Service.
+In 2023, we welcomed Íslandspóstur and Malta Post to the SMMS programme, to bring the total of participating posts to 25: An Post, Austrian Post, Australian Postal Corp, bpost, Correos, Croatian Post, CTT Portugal Post, DHL Group, Íslandspóstur, Le Groupe La Poste, Malta Post, New Zealand Post Group, Omniva, POST Luxembourg, Pos Malaysia, Poste Italiane, Posten Bring, Posti, PostNL, PostNord Denmark, PostNord Sweden, Royal Mail Group Ltd, South African Post Office, Swiss Post, United States Postal Service.
 Please see the Annex for further information on participation.

 Methodology

-Reporting is undertaken annually on the preceding year’s results (i.e. the results published on 29 November 2023 are for performance in 2022).
-Each of the 23 participating posts is assessed through qualitative and quantitative elements:
+Reporting is undertaken annually on the preceding year’s results (i.e. the results published in 2024 are for performance in 2023).
+Each of the 25 participating posts is assessed through qualitative and quantitative elements:

 Sustainability Management Proficiency (SMP) is measured qualitatively through a 150+ question survey.
 Overall SMP scores and Focus Area scores are given in percentages.
 We assess the following four core management pillars for each of the seven Focus Areas: